Vladimir Kara-Murza: Russian opposition figure jailed for 25 years

 - Published

-Opposition activist Vladimir Kara-Murza has been sentenced to 25 years in jail for treason and other charges linked to his criticism of the war in Ukraine.
+Opposition activist Vladimir Kara-Murza has been sentenced to 25 years in jail in Russia for treason and other charges linked to his criticism of the war in Ukraine.

 The Russian-British former journalist and politician is the latest of a number of Putin opponents to have been arrested or forced to flee Russia.